acloudfan/HLFGO-Token/priv/README.md

 # Get the value for 2 tokens
 chain.sh query

-set-chain-env.sh -i '{"Args": ["Set","airlineOpen", "Budget has set the OPEN data"]}' chain.sh invoke
+set-chain-env.sh -i '{"Args": ["Set","AcmeBudgetOpen", "Budget has set the OPEN data"]}' chain.sh invoke

-set-chain-env.sh -i '{"Args": ["Set","acmePrivCollection", "Budget has set the SECRET data"]}' chain.sh invoke
+set-chain-env.sh -i '{"Args": ["Set","AcmePrivate", "Budget has set the SECRET data"]}' chain.sh invoke

 # Get the value for 2 tokens - Budget will NOT seet the value for protected token